iamdanbarrett/Laracom/README.md

 # Laracom

-Laracom is an invite only community for Laravel hobbiests & professionals.
+Laracom is an invite only community for Laravel hobbyists & professionals.